christopheschwyzer/guides/logging/README.md

 - **warning**: Problems that can appear from time to time, like communication with external services.
 Their overall volume should be observed to detect anomalies.
 - **error**: Problems that should not usually happen.
 They should be investigated case-by-case.
 - **fatal**: Things that should never happen, like uncaught exceptions.
 These are bugs and should be fixed.

+Typically production deployments will log entries starting at level *info* or *warning*.